How to Handle Fear of Choking

 Emotional Freedom Technique

-Summary of Things to Do for Fear of Choking
+Summary of Techniques to Treat Fear of Choking

 - Relaxation is a must.
 You could try forms such as meditation, guided visualization, yoga, and breathing exercises